 Go beyond the hourly rate.
 Ask how much you will likely need to budget for the entire case, and what additional costs may be incurred.
-If your budget is limited, you can ask your lawyer to tell you when you’ve reached a certain billing level in order to avoid unpleasant surprises.
-Remember, your lawyer is providing a service at a set hourly rate and needs to know if you have any financial restrictions upfront – complaining about billings after the case is complete is far more painful for both of you than having an open and honest conversation up front.
+If your budget is limited, you can ask your Sydney Criminal Lawyers to tell you when you’ve reached a certain billing level in order to avoid unpleasant surprises.
+Remember, your lawyer is providing a service at a set hourly rate and needs to know if you have any financial restrictions upfront – complaining about billings after the case is complete is far more painful for both of you than having an open and honest conversation upfront.

 Contact our Brisbane criminal lawyers today for more information.